StoneyJackson/kodiak-tools/README.md

 ## 7. Versioning

-We use [RomVer](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) for versioning.
+We use [SemVer 2.0](https://semver.org/) for versioning.
+The "public API" of this project is the command-line interface the application provides.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## 8. Authors